How long until Feast of St Ambrose?

-This holiday is always celebrated on 7 December.
+This public holiday is a regional holiday in Milan, Italy and is always celebrated on 7 December.

 Saint Ambrose was an archbishop of Milan during the 4th century.